MatthijsRademaker/LinuxPlexToDo/Launchscripts/homepage/src/config/books/audio-books.md

 ## Overview

 The audiobook service runs through Audiobookshelf, providing access to a digital library of audiobooks and podcasts.
 It's configured for easy access and streaming of your audio content.
+Hit me up to get access to the [service](https://audiobooks.theobeorodeo.rodeo), i will create an account for you so that you can track your own listening progress.
+Recommended apps are:

+1. Audiobookshelf for android
+2. Plappa for ios (since Audiobookshelf is still in beta)

 ## Services